top of page

 malevfemale

 Above is the dorsal, or top view, of an adult male versus an adult female monarch butterfly.
 Note the two scent glands, also called alar glands, which are scales, on each hindwing of the male.
 They are harder to detect when the wings are closed, but very obvious when they are open.
 These glands, or lack thereof, are important when reporting monarchs for community science projects.
-Also note the thinner veins of the male compared to the female.
+Also note the appearance of thinner veins of the male compared to the female due to few scales versus more scales lining the veins of females.
 Additionally, males have a pair of claspers on their abdomen which is used for mating, whereas females do not.

 Dorsal View - Male Monarch